QuaCCAToo modules

 x_startint or list of int

-start index of the x axis for the baseline fit
+Start index of the x axis for the baseline fit

 x_endint or list of int

-end index of the x axis for the baseline fit
+End index of the x axis for the baseline fit

 poly_orderint

-order of the polynomial to fit the baseline
+Order of the polynomial to fit the baseline

 plotbool

-if True, plot the experimental data
+Boolean indicating whether to plot the experimental data or not

 figsizetuple

-size of the figure for the plot
+Size of the figure for the plot

 figtitlestr

-title of the figure for the plot
+Title of the figure for the plot

 Overwrites the results attribute multiplying the results by the rescale value.